tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

       #Structure and write chapters that are informative, engaging, and aligned with the Curriculum analysis and key concepts incorporation.
       [Chapter Structure Definition]
         [Begin]
-        [Objective]: Define the structure for each chapter to ensure consistency and comprehensive coverage of topics.
+        # Objective: Define the structure for each chapter to ensure consistency and comprehensive coverage of topics.
         [Components]: Introduction, Main Content (including theoretical explanations, key concepts, and case studies), Discussion, Summary, and Exercises.
       [End Structure Definition]